 “Even before it opens the garden has already brought so many benefits through volunteering and supporting peoples’ mental and physical health and boosting the local economy.

 “As it moves forward, it will build on this, creating even more jobs and training opportunities for local people, with local businesses, hotels and suppliers sharing the prosperity it brings.

 After opening its doors in 2021, the garden will continue to grow with further investment, and the RHS’s ambitious future plans include an arboretum, a Northern College of Horticulture, an architecturally stunning glasshouse and renovation of the lost Nesfield terraces.
 It is expected to generate £24 million a year for the local economy by year fifteen of its opening (2036).

 In addition to economic benefits for the city, RHS Garden Bridgewater will also bring beauty, knowledge, health and wellbeing, social cohesion and enjoyment to hundreds of thousands of gardeners and garden lovers, for decades, even centuries, into the future.

-Work is now well underway towards the creation of a stunning new 154 acre RHS garden, View the latest updates.
+Work is now well underway towards the creation of this stunning new 154 acre RHS garden.
+View the latest updates.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.